Chryssa Chalkia Psychotherapist UKCP, BACP & HIPC reg. MA. Adv.Dip. BSc.

 Transitional life changes

-Work pressures or difficulties and Redundancy
+Work pressures or difficulties

 Low cost counselling

-Please email me for availability on email@example.com
+Please contact me for availability via email on firstname.lastname@example.org

 As Socrates says ‘the secret of change is to focus all of your energy, not on fighting the old, but on building the new’.
 In order to grow ourselves we need to focus our energy on building something new by doing things differently.
 However, in order to do that we need to understand our life story and make the unconscious conscious otherwise, as Carl Jung said, it will direct your life and will call it fate.